Description

 Day 5:

-In the morning, after breakfast, depart for Full Day Excursion National Park: Trekking and Canoes: This is a full-day excursion that will take you through Tierra del Fuego National Park to Roca Lake.
-From there, you will paddle through the Park's lakes and rivers up to the Beagle Channel.
+National Park: Trekking and Canoes: This is a full-day excursion through Tierra del Fuego National Park to Roca Lake.
+From there, the route continues by canoe through the Park's lakes and rivers toward the Beagle Channel.

-Once you reach Tierra del Fuego National Park, you will disembark from the vehicle and begin a three-and-a-half-hour (7 km) hike along a trail that runs through the most beautiful part of the park, sometimes through the forest and sometimes along the coast.
-All around you will see abundant vegetation: lengas, ñires, coihues, orchids, canelos, notros, etc.
+Upon entering Tierra del Fuego National Park, the group disembarks and starts a three-and-a-half-hour (4.4 miles / 7 km) hike along a trail that passes through some of the park’s most scenic areas, alternating between forest and coastline.
+Along the way, the landscape features abundant native vegetation: lengas, ñires, coihues, orchids, canelos, notros, and more.

-The excursion then stops for lunch at a panoramic location, away from the hustle and bustle of conventional tourism, in a heated, comfortable, and spacious shelter.
-After lunch, preparations for the canoes begin.
-The guide will provide you with waterproof clothing and rubber boots and give a brief technical briefing about the activity you will be participating in.
-Two passengers sit in each canoe.
+Lunch takes place at a panoramic spot, far from the bustle of conventional tourism, in a heated, comfortable, and spacious shelter.
+After lunch, preparations for the canoeing portion begin.
+Waterproof clothing and rubber boots are provided, along with a brief technical introduction to the activity.
+Canoes seat two passengers each.

 Important: